 Pricing for the C-X17 will start around £30,000 and be available in the latter half of 2015 as a 2016 model.

-The second SUV in Audi’s lineup — the Q5 — has become a hit on the market.
+The second SUV in Audi’s lineup — the Q5 — has become a hit.
 What’s more impressive is that the Q5 has only been around since 2008.
-But in that time, it’s managed to accomplish a lot of things, not the least of which is bumping down the Audi A4, the best sold model from Audi’s lineup, from its top sales perch.
+But in that time, it’s managed to accomplish a lot of things, not the least of which is overtaking the Audi A4, from its top-sales perch.

 That goes to show how people have taken to the Q5.

-Moreover, the Q5 is offered with a choice of two engines: a 2.0-liter turbocharged four-cylinder that packs 220 horsepower and an upgraded supercharged 3.0-liter V-6 that makes 272 horsepower and 295 pound-feet of torque.
+Moreover, the Q5 is offered with a choice of two engines: a 2.0-liter, turbocharged four-cylinder that packs 220 horsepower and a supercharged, 3.0-liter V-6 that makes 272 horsepower and 295 pound-feet of torque.

 The arrival of the Land Rover Discovery Vision Concept marks a landmark achievement for Land Rover, not because the concept looks all sexy and sweet, but because it’s the start of a new direction for the company.

 Don’t understate the risk Land Rover is taking by adopting this strategy.
 It could be a make or break deal that could define Land Rover’s future.
 All that though and you still can’t help but admire this beautiful SUV concept the company has unveiled in New York.